-A FMEDA (Failure Mode Effect and Diagnostic Analysis) is a failure rate prediction technique based on a study of design strength versus operational profile stress.
-It combines design FMEA techniques with extensions to identify automatic diagnostic techniques and the failure modes relevant to safety instrumented system design.
-It is a technique recommended to generate failure rates for each failure mode category [N13, N14].
+A FMEDA (Failure Mode Effect and Diagnostic Analysis) is an FMEA extension.
+It combines standard FMEA techniques and parts stress analysis with the extension to identify automatic diagnostic techniques, the failure modes relevant to safety instrumented system design, and proof test coverage.
+It is a technique recommended to generate failure rates for each failure mode category [N12],[N13].